Starcounter/Docs/CONTRIBUTING.md

 ## Reviews

 To maintain high quality and consistency in the documentation, add changes that are not typo fixes or other smaller changes through a pull request.
-The branches 2.3.2 and 2.4 are protected branches that requires someone to approve the changes before merging.

 ## Formatting